-- insomnia, with as a consequence chronic fatigue due to long-term sleepless nights
+- insomnia, which causes chronic fatigue from the many sleepless nights

-- mucosae of the skin, vagina and bladder become more dry, so infections occur more easily
+- mucosae of the skin, vagina and bladder become drier so more infections occur

 - digestion problems and weight gain

-- heat surges can give rise to dizziness, migraine, tinnitus and even increased blood pressure
+- hot flushes can cause dizziness, migraine, tinnitus and even increased blood pressure

-The menopause is seen in TCM as a natural transition phase in the life of a woman.
-The balance is made as it were with the changes in the physical and mental area.
-This transition often does not run so smoothly, as is shown by the symptoms that women experience.
-The symptoms and emotional swings can be very disturbing and sometimes take over one’s life.
-Acupuncture helps the body to find a new balance by tackling the disturbances.
+Chinese Medicine sees the menopause as a natural transition phase in the life of a woman.
+It is balanced by physical and mental changes.
+This transition does not always run smoothly, as is shown by the symptoms that women experience, which together with emotional swings, can be very disturbing and all-consuming.
+Acupuncture helps the body find a new balance by tackling the disturbances.

-The Kidney energy is at the base of life and stand for the reproductive hormones.
-When a imbalance exists between these two poles, for example the Yin (cooling ) energy can no longer control the Yang (the warming energy), one starts to develop symptoms such as hot flashes and nocturnal sweating.
-The same for the moistening function of our mucosal tissues.
-When there is not enough Yin, the skin, vagina and bladder become drier.
-Acupuncture and herbal medicine can act as a replacement of hormonal therapies.
-All symptoms are being viewed as a whole and it works for each woman on her specific symptoms.
+Kidney energy is the basis of life and of the reproductive hormones.
+When there is an imbalance, the Yin (cooling ) energy can no longer control the Yang (the warming energy), so there are symptoms such as hot flushes and night sweats.
+The same goes for the moistening function of mucosal tissue.
+When there is not enough Yin, the skin, vagina, and bladder become drier.
+Acupuncture and herbal medicine can act as a replacement for hormonal therapies.
+All symptoms are viewed as a whole, and each woman is treated according to her specific symptoms.